-The tests Directory

-We create a tests directory at the top level of our project directory, next to src.
+The tests Directory We create a tests directory at the top level of our project directory, next to src.
 Cargo knows to look for integration test files in this directory.
-We can then make as many test files as we want to in this directory, and Cargo will compile each of the files as an individual crate.
+We can then make as many test files as we want, and Cargo will compile each of the files as an individual crate.

 Let's create an integration test.
-With the code in Listing 11-12 still in the src/lib.rs file, make a tests directory, create a new file named $tests/integration_test.rs$, and enter the code in Listing 11-13.
+With the code in Listing 11-12 still in the src/lib.rs file, make a tests directory, and create a new file named tests/integration_test.rs.
+Your directory structure should look like this: